wunderbrick/btv-water-trail-cms/content/en/_index.md

 The BTV Water Trail offers beautiful scenery, with miles of beginner and family friendly flat water.
 Other sections have exciting Class I and Class II rapids.
 Be sure to practice safe boating practices: wear a personal floatation device, check river conditions prior to floating, and have a guide and map on any new section you want to explore.

 ## Fishing
 Smallmouth bass, crappie, sunfish, suckers and even muskie call the Buckhannon and Tygart Rivers home.
-Any fisher over 14 years old will need a WVDNR fishing license.
-To obtain a license on-line, go to wvfish.com.
+Any fisher over 14 years old will need a [WVDNR fishing license.](https://www.wvhunt.com/login)

 ## Scenery & Wildlife
 Deer, turkey, beaver, herons, otters, kingfishers and bald eagles are often sighted on quiet floats.
 Around each river bend is the possibility of a new discovery!